Wizcorp/StyleGuides/README.md

 ## Indentation
 One of the most religious talk.
-Let's cut it out, at Wizcorp we use **tabs**.
+Let's cut it out, at we use **tabs** for our projects.
+Tabs should be use for indentation only, meaning strictly only at the begining of lines.

 ## Semicolons